-When I was interning for a startup two years ago, I sort have had the luxury of being casual at work.
+When I was interning for a startup two years ago, I sort of had the luxury of being casual at work.
 You know how budding startup offices are.
-The guys there were not much elder than me, and they had a PlayStation and everything.
+The guys there were not much older than me, and they had a PlayStation and everything.
 And I didn’t need to come to the office daily.
 So, I used to take my laptop, play an episode of Game of Thrones on one half of the screen, and open a Word document on the other half.

 Trust me, that will lead to a blunder.
 You need to set up boundaries if you want to follow these practices of working remotely.
 Keep yourself away from distractions.
 No excessive use of cell phones, no television, and keep your luxuries aside.

 It surely won’t hurt you to sit at your home desk after taking a proper bath and getting ready as you’d have done before going to the office.
 It takes the laziness away and helps you stay uptight for work without feeling, you know, odd.